 - Intake And Exhaust Manifolds

-Engine Bottom End Components, Included In the Category, Bottom End
+Engine Bottom End Parts, Included In the Category, Bottom End

 - A cylinder block with all parts removed.
-As a result, There would not be pistons, rods, a crankshaft, nor other parts in the block.
+So, there would not be pistons, rods, a crankshaft, nor other parts in the block.

 Block Deck Surface

 - Large holes machined in the cylinder block.
-Consequently, One hole per cylinder.
-An integral cylinder is part of the engine block.
+So, one hole per cylinder.
+An integral cylinder, is part of the engine block.